 If you have to buy it, get the best deal!

 Ulta accepts a lot of coupons.
 Most expired coupons (other than the $10 birthday coupon and old $10 referral coupons) are not accepted online.
+The birthday coupons usually extend about a month past their listed expiration date so try ones you did not use on time.
+Old referral coupons listed a 30-day expiration date but even ones earned in January did not expire until the end of the year.
+Sadly, referral coupons (at least the way they used to exist) are no longer a thing.
 Coupon codes are usually cut off within hours of the expiration so there is at times a tiny grace period.
 With rare exception, an expired coupon is not accepted in person either.
-If the coupon is issued by Ulta (not a manufacturer’s coupon) for a product they still have in stock, employees have been known to somewhat honor the coupon.
+If the coupon is Ulta (not a manufacturer’s coupon) issued for a product they still have in stock, employees have been known to somewhat honor the coupon.
 The coupon before it expires would take off the $0.01 charge Ulta adds to the product.
 Once it expires, it does not remove the $0.01 charge.
 Some employees will let you have the product with the expired coupon if you pay the penny.
 Other employees are strict and will not let you use an expired coupon at all.
 Those are usually the same employees who refuse to substitute products that are out of stock on an active coupon.
 In fairness, MOST employees will tell you items are not in stock and not offer to substitute the freebie.
 Rarely have I encountered ones who do.
 Because they have to override the system to do so, I would never ask them to either.

 Unless you’re only buying prestige items outside the typical prestige coupon dates, there is a chance your order qualifies for a coupon.
 When you cannot use a coupon for any reason, there are usually other deal opportunities, including: flash sales, point multipliers, Beauty Breaks, GWP, pop-up gifts, sales, specials, hot buys, Platinum Perks, beauty steals, and more.
 You should almost never pay full-price without getting something extra in return for an Ulta order.
 My Ulta Page has current offers for Ulta, and my article on Getting The Best Deal covers everything else you need to know.
 You can also redeem points with any coupon.